mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Parent Hash

-The `parent_hash` extension serves to bind a ClientInitKey to all the nodes above it in the group's ratchet tree.
+The `parent_hash` extension serves to bind a KeyPackage to all the nodes above it in the group's ratchet tree.
 This enforces the tree invariant, meaning that malicious members can't lie about the state of the ratchet tree when they send Welcome messages to new members.